-Course Number(s) HIST 426

-Formal Title Objects in History/Objects as History: Material Culture and Museum Studies for Historians

-Transcript Title (≤30c) Material Culture

-Recommended Course Preparation HIST 201 or HIST 300

-Prerequisite NOTE: Unless otherwise indicated, a prerequisite is assumed to be passed with a "D" or better.
+Course Number(s) HIST 427 Formal Title Digital Public History: Using Digital Tools to Interpret Difficult Pasts Transcript Title (≤30c) Digital Public History Recommended Course Preparation HIST 201 or HIST 300 Prerequisite NOTE: Unless otherwise indicated, a prerequisite is assumed to be passed with a "D" or better.
+Credits 3 Repeatable?
+Yes XX No Max.

-Credits 3

-Repeatable? ☐ Yes XX No

-Max.
 Total Credits This should be equal to the number of credits for courses that cannot be repeated for credit.
 For courses that may be repeated for credit, enter the maximum total number of credits a student can receive from this course.
 E.g., enter 6 credits for a 3 credit course that may be taken a second time for credit, but not for a third time.
 Please note that this does NOT refer to how many times a class may be retaken for a higher grade.

-Grading Method(s) XX Reg (A-F)
+Grading Method(s) XX Reg (A-F) 🗌 Audit 🔲 Pass-Fail